Chalk paint takes around 30 minutes to dry between coats and 24 hours to cure (fully dry).

 - Let existing coats dry before re-coat.
 If you re-coat too soon, the paint will remain sticky for several hours.

-However, the chalk paint on the top layer of wood (not soaked) will dry faster.
-That’s because the solvent will evaporate faster since there’s good air circulation.
-So, while the paint on the wood surface will dry fast, the paint inside the wood will take longer to dry and cure.
+The chalk paint on the top layer of wood will dry faster because it’s exposed to good air circulation, so the solvent will evaporate faster.
+However, the paint inside the wood pores or the paint underneath will take longer to dry due to poor air circulation.

-Tip: Chalk paint will take longer to dry on porous materials like fresh wood.
+Tip: Chalk paint takes longer to dry on porous materials, such as fresh wood.

 You must allow chalk paint to dry for 2 hours before distressing it.
 If you distress too soon, you will remove the entire coating since the coating isn’t hard or rigid enough to be sanded.

 However, you must distress chalk paint before it cures.
-That’s because once it cures, you won’t get a perfect distressed finish since the coating will be too hard to be harder.
-So, the perfect time for distressing is 1-2 hours after applying the paint.
+That’s because once it cures, you won’t get a perfect distressed finish since the coating will be too hard to sand.

 Related Read: How To Sand Chalk Paint?